February 2026

 SBCTC Faculty AI Learning Series

 Join SBCTC for monthly workshops to explore practical AI applications for teaching and learning.
 Each 60-minute Zoom session begins at 1:00 PM and will include presentation, exploration, and discussion.
 Register below for the sessions that best fit your interests and schedule.
-If you cannot attend, register for just one session and after the session is over, you will be added to the Canvas class that will have recordings of the sessions and all the materials for each training in one place.

 - Feb 19 - Vibe Coding: No-code classroom apps